EdDuarte/website/content/papers/living-globe.md

-While offering inexperienced users a default mapping of these data variables into visual variables, Living Globe allows more advanced users to select the mapping they intent to use.
-This means that these users have the possibility of control over an earlier stage of the visualization reference model (Riccardo Mazza.
+While offering inexperienced users a default mapping of these data variables into visual variables, Living Globe allows more advanced users to select the mapping they intend to use.
+This means that users can control over an earlier stage of the visualization reference model (Riccardo Mazza.
 Introduction to information visualization.
-Springer-Verlag London, 1, 2009) making Living Globe a more flexible tool.
+Springer-Verlag London, 1, 2009) making Living Globe a more flexible tool than other similar tools.

 In order to support this feature, three visual variables may be selected to map a data type: i) height of vertical bars (directly proportional to the data